ropats16/snappy/README.md

 - Due to browser limitations, the camera indicator light may remain on even after disabling the camera.
 In the meantime you can close the app to close the camera
 - App disclaimer needs to be agreed to each time the camera is enabled
 - Some browsers may handle camera access differently
+- Permission requests may need to be re-approved when revisiting features

 ### Privacy & Security